dimichgh/oja/README.md

 ## Context/business actions

-The module provides a way to slice the code into isolated, small and independent actions that can later be used to compose much more complex applications via context object.
+The module provides a way to slice the code into isolated, small and independent actions that can later be used to compose much more complex applications with dependency injection via context object.

 ![context diagram](./docs/images/context.png)